GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 | ts        | timeStamp (milliseconds since midnight Jan 1, 1970 UTC)      |
 | varname   | Value of he named variable                                   |

 > JMeter allows additional variables to be saved with the test plan.
-Currently, the variables are saved as addtional attributes.
-The testplan variable name is used as the attribute name.
+Currently, the variables are saved as additional attributes.
+The test-plan variable name is used as the attribute name.
 See <u>Sample variables</u> for more information.

 ### 12.8 Saving response data